Renovating? Here’s How to Navigate a Co-op Board

 How your building will evaluate your plan

-Your own architect
+Bring in your own architect

 Larger renovations requiring a city permit

 Staying in the good graces of your co-op board, and particularly becoming friendly with the board president, can short-circuit potential miscommunications and suspicions based on building gossip.
-The board has the ultimate discretion to direct the building management in matters regarding the schedule and procedures around your renovation.
+The co-op board has the ultimate discretion to direct the building management in matters regarding the schedule and procedures around your renovation.
 And if you are hoping any exceptions will be made, neighborliness—to say nothing of cookies or Champagne—may help.
-Good luck navigating the board to fulfill your renovation dreams!
+Good luck navigating the co-op board to fulfill your renovation dreams!

 Reach out to your neighbors before a renovation begins.
 Begin with a considerate letter and end with a glass of wine and a smile.